scr1ptjunk13/paradex-trade-hub/README.md

 ### Assumptions Made

-1. **Testnet Only** - App connects to Paradex testnet (Sepolia)
+1. **Production API** - App connects to Paradex production (`api.prod.paradex.trade`)
 2. **USDC Balance** - Assumes user has USDC in their Paradex account
 3. **Market Orders Only** - No limit orders or advanced order types
-4. **Hardcoded Market Data** - Price, funding rate, volume are placeholders (not live)
+4. **User Provides Credentials** - User must provide their Paradex L2 private key
 5. **No Chart** - Chart component is a placeholder (TradingView integration not implemented)

 ## Known Limitations

-- Market prices are not live (would need WebSocket integration)
+- Market prices refresh on market selection (not real-time WebSocket)
 - No order book display
 - No trade history
 - No position management (close, modify)
 - No liquidation price calculation
 - Chart is a placeholder
+- User must manually enter Paradex credentials (no automatic key derivation)

 ## Troubleshooting

 ### "Failed to initialize Paradex account"

-- Ensure you're connected to Sepolia network
-- Check that you have Sepolia ETH for gas
+- Verify your Paradex account address is correct
+- Verify your Paradex private key is correct
+- Ensure your Paradex account exists (onboard at app.paradex.trade first)
 - Try disconnecting and reconnecting your wallet

 ### "Insufficient balance"

-- Visit https://testnet.paradex.trade/ to get testnet USDC
+- Visit https://app.paradex.trade/ to deposit USDC
 - Ensure your Paradex account is funded

 ### "Failed to place order"